 Food typically isn’t one of the first words we think of when we think of Harajuku.
 Our experience of food in Harajuku has typically been limited to the tourist friendly vendors along Takeshita Dori and a cheap no frills gyoza spot we discovered on our first trip.
+We had never thought of going on a Harajuku food tour before.
 When we came across Arigato Japan Food Tours’ “Crazy, Cute, Kawaii Food Tour” of Harajuku promising “the craziest – artsy lunch imaginable”, we knew we had to see for ourselves.

 Meet in Omotesando